pitr-ch/htmless/README.md

 # HammerBuilder

 [`HammerBuilder`](https://github.com/ruby-hammer/hammer-builder)
-is a xhtml5 builder written in Ruby.
+is a xhtml5 builder written in Ruby 1.9.2.
 It does not introduce anything special, you just use Ruby to get your xhtml. [`HammerBuilder`](https://github.com/ruby-hammer/hammer-builder) has been written with three objectives: